Longitudinal Knowledge Assessment

 Heather L. Heiman, MD, Chair

-Dr. Heiman is Associate Professor of Medicine and Medical Education at the University of Illinois College of Medicine.
-She serves as Interim Associate Dean for Undergraduate Medical Education, where she is responsible for curriculum, assessment and evaluation across the college’s three campuses in Chicago, Peoria and Rockford.
+Dr. Heiman is an Associate Professor of Medicine and Medical Education at the University of Illinois College of Medicine.
+She serves as Interim Associate Dean for Undergraduate Medical Education, where she is responsible for curriculum, assessment and evaluation across the college’s three campuses in Chicago, Peoria and Rockford, Illinois.
 She also maintains a busy outpatient internal medicine practice within the Academic Internal Medicine division.
 Prior to moving to the University of Illinois in 2019, she spent sixteen years at Northwestern University Feinberg School of Medicine, developing curriculum and assessment within clinical skills and serving as medical director of the standardized patient center.

 Dr. Heiman received her undergraduate degree from Duke University in Durham, North Carolina, where she was an Angier B. Duke scholar, a full-tuition award based on academic merit.
 She obtained her medical degree from Harvard Medical School and completed her internal medicine residency at Brigham and Women’s Hospital in Boston.